 Some behavior should be handled more urgently.
-If a patron exhibits the following behaviors, report it immediately to the police and then notify the library director or the librarian in charge who will notify the police.
+If a patron exhibits the following behaviors, report it immediately to the police and then notify the library director or the librarian in charge.

-- Emergency: Imediately call 911 for all medical emergencies - Assault: Intentional or reckless conduct causing injury to another person. - Criminal Mischief: Intentionally damaging the property of the library or others (including vandalism and mutilating library materials). - Drunk or disorderly conduct: Fighting, unreasonable noises, abusive or obscene language or gestures, threatening behavior, hazardous or physically offensive conduct. - Harassment: Threatening or annoying another person by physical contact, abusive or obscene language, or following another person in or about a public place. - Public lewdness: Intentional exposing the private or intimate parts of the body in a lewd manner in a public place. - Theft (larceny): Wrongfully taking, obtaining, or withholding the property of another. - Trespass: Knowingly entering or remaining unlawfully in or upon a premise. - Unlawful weapon possession: The unlawful display of any knife, firearm, or other such weapon on library property.
+- Emergency: Immediately call 911 for all medical emergencies - Assault: Intentional or reckless conduct causing injury to another person. - Criminal Mischief: Intentionally damaging the property of the library or others (including vandalism and mutilating library materials). - Drunk or disorderly conduct: Fighting, unreasonable noises, abusive or obscene language or gestures, threatening behavior, hazardous or physically offensive conduct, or being under the influence. - Harassment: Threatening or annoying another person by physical contact, abusive or obscene language, or following another person in or about a public place. - Public lewdness: Intentional exposing the private or intimate parts of the body in a lewd manner in a public place. - Theft (larceny): Wrongfully taking, obtaining, or withholding the property of another. - Trespass: Knowingly entering or remaining unlawfully in or upon a premise. - Unlawful weapon possession: The unlawful display of any knife, firearm, or other such weapon on library property. - Unlawful behaviors: Any other unlawful behaviors.